 Split System Regas

 Your air conditioner if installed correctly should never need to be regassed.
-However, due to poor installation, human error and weather conditions your system could develop a refrigerant leak.
-Get in contact with our team today and one of our air conditioning technicians will get your system back up and running again in no time.
+However, due to poor installation, human error and weather conditions your system may develop a refrigerant leak.
+Fallon Solutions air conditioning technicians can carry out a complete diagnostic evaluation of your unit to find out if the aircon gas what is causing your issues.
+Our team can provide repairs and regassing if needed to get your system back up and running again in no time.

 Air Conditioning Regassing Enquiry